Skip to content

 Forms and Quizes

-Smile provieds some built in tools to help you build forms and quizes.
+Smile provides some built-in tools to help you build forms and quizzes.
 We describe how to use these tools here.

 Image and Videos